Email sequence contact strategy template

 Research shows that behavioural email marketing is a powerful technique to automatically follow-up online customer actions to help increase conversion to sale at a low cost.
 However, the technique is still used by relatively few companies.
-One barrier to setting up these event-triggered email sequences is the time it takes to specify the sequences if it’s a new approach to the company or agency.
+One barrier to setting up these event-triggered email sequences is the time it takes to specify the sequences if behavioural email marketing is a new approach to the company or agency.

-This spreadsheet provides a template for marketers to create a messaging sequence that supports their business for the range of potential behavioural or event-triggered campaigns including:
+This spreadsheet is a template for marketers to create a messaging sequence that supports their business for the range of potential behavioural or event-triggered campaigns including:

 - Welcome sequence for a new subscriber or lead to an email list